nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Step 1**: Parsing of user input

-Parsing of the user input is primarily handled by the `RevenueCommandParser` which calls other helper classes to parse the text into various attributes `XYZ` of `Person`, which are:
+Parsing of the user input is primarily handled by the `AddCommandParser` which calls other helper classes to parse the text into various attributes `XYZ` of `Person`, which are:
 * `Name`
 * `Phone`